Joji (film)

 Principal photography took place from November 2020 to January 2021, shot extensively in Kottayam.
-Joji released through the OTT service Amazon Prime Video on 7 April 2021 to wide critical acclaim.
+Joji released through the OTT service Amazon Prime Video on 7 April 2021 to widespread critical acclaim.

 Plot

 Joji, an engineering dropout, along with his elder brothers Jomon and Jaison, leads a life of fear under their dominating father, Kuttappan.
 The family also includes Jaison's wife, Bincy, and Jomon's teenage son, Popy.
 They live in a vast house in the middle of a sizable plantation in the high ranges of COVID-ridden Kerala.
 While Joji looks meek compared to his father and brothers, he appears to share a bond with Bincy and Popy.

 Despite being 74, Kuttappan is well-built and very much in charge of family affairs.
 Jomon, a divorcee, aids him in agriculture on their vast estate, while Jaison manages their businesses in town.
 Joji runs unsuccessful ventures, the remains of which are a horse tied in their estate.
 He is financially dependent on Kuttappan, who physically abuses Joji.
 Bincy manages the household chores and is always shown to be occupied in the kitchen.
 A pond is maintained in the family yard by workers, including Gireesh and Sudhi.
 Kuttappan manages to pull out a heavy valve stuck in the mud as nobody else could handle it, but suffers a stroke in the process and is hospitalized.
 A close relative of the family, Dr. Felix, discusses with his fellow doctors and concludes that Kuttappan is paralyzed and there is little hope of improvement in his condition.
 Things look brighter even for Joji as he manages to sell his horse after showing it off to buyers in the family's yard.

 However, Kuttappan returns home, bedridden and unable to speak.
 Jomon is visibly upset over his father's condition, while the others, at various levels, hope for Kuttappan's speedy death.
 Joji even visits his father in bed and mocks his paralyzed hand, which was used to abuse him.
 When Kuttappan shows further physical suffering, Jomon decides to sanction a risky surgery, which is fortunately successful.
 This brings a recovering Kuttappan back home, albeit in a wheelchair, getting everyone in the house back to their old ways.

 As prompted by Bincy, Jaison asks his father for money to buy a new house in town but is rejected and ridiculed by Kuttappan.
 Kuttappan also manages to use a pen to sign a cheque, indicating his improved condition.
 An upset Bincy shares her frustration with Joji.
 Joji decides to stand up to his father and demands that he step down.
 However, the old man manages to choke Joji with his able left hand and ridicules him as well.
 Joji decides to kill Kuttappan and begins to secretly replace Kuttappan's daily medication with similar-looking pills.
 Bincy witnesses this but conceals the truth as she and Jaison also secretly wish for Kuttappan's death.
 Joji's plan works, and Kuttappan dies soon.